 Comparing Berries

-Raw elderberries (the berries, leaves, bark and roots) contain both lectin and cyanide which can cause nausea, vomiting and diarrhea so ALWAYS cook elderberries before consuming!
-Aronia berries may be eaten raw, or frozen and to smoothies.
+Raw elderberries (the berries, leaves, bark, and roots) contain both lectin and cyanide, which can cause nausea, vomiting, and diarrhea, so ALWAYS cook elderberries before consuming!
+Aronia berries may be eaten raw, or frozen and added to smoothies.

 Partially ripe cluster of blueberries in hand.